Thrown In The Fire - A Brief Study on Shadrach, Meshach and Abednego

 The eunuch that was put in charge of these "servants-in-training" to the king was amazed at them and how healthy they looked.
 Maybe after God had proven Himself to the eunuch that He could sustain them, the eunuch would get them some fruit or a few familiar vegetables.
 But for the most part they ate as did the cattle.

 The boys decided to take an official stand vowed to obey God at all times, no matter what.
 A vow was not what we have made it in America today.
 We see promises as agreements waiting to be broken.
 We do not approach it as men of faith approached it in Israel in those days.
 Theirs was a covenant agreement and covenants were taken very seriously.
 This exile was punishment for the nation's sin and when these boys took this vow, they were immediately tested by Satan.
 Along came a plot to create a situation where if any Jew did not obey the customs of Babylon, they would be exposed and consequently eliminated.
 I don't think it was a coincidence that it was idolatry that was offered.
-It was primarily because of idolatry that they were in Babylon in the first place.
-When the music played and all of Israel there bowed down, only these three did not.
+It was primarily because of idolatry that the nation of Israel was in Babylon in the first place as they had turned to false gods made with hands and had turned away from the God of Abraham, Isaac, and Israel.
+When the music played and all of Israel present bowed down, only these three did not.
 What happened next would be a lesson for sinning Israel that obedience is possible, and it would have served to cement in their mind that this is why they were being punished, for disobedience, for idolatry.
-Where Daniel was at this time, we don't know, possibly was not present, possibly was there bowing in a moment of weakness.
+Where Daniel was at this time, we don't know, possibly was not present in the account.

 Imagine being that young, seeing that much hardship and still standing like men of God in the face of a whole nation that bowed to an image of gold.
 Then to have the soldiers grab you and hear their laughs and jeers about how good you would smell as you cooked, or other quips at your expense.
 They must have thought, "well, this is it.
 We're going to die."
 But as the account relates, the fire never got near them.
 It was so hot, being stoked with seven times the sulfur normally added to the fuel to heat it, it burned up the soldiers as they pushed them down into what was probably an in-ground pit.